ZBenkova/Practicing---DevSecOps-Theory---SDLC/README.md

 # Practicing DevSecOps — SDLC a vyplněný EXERCISE (THREAT MODELLING)

+## 📝 Notes

+This repository is part of my ongoing **cybersecurity learning journey**.

+It serves as a practical collection of:

+* study notes
+* exercises
+* security concepts
+* experiments
+* DevSecOps practices
+* application security examples

+The goal is to connect **theory with practical cybersecurity skills** and gradually build a strong foundation for a career in cybersecurity.

 ## 📚 Overview

 **SDLC (Software Development Life Cycle)** is the process used to plan, design, develop, test, deploy, and maintain software.